Why Vitamin K, Zinc, and B Vitamins Are Important In Perimenopause

 - For those suffering from menopausal mood swings, zinc supplementation can help to reduce depression and stabilize moods.

 B-Vitamins are Vital During Menopause

 - Another side effect of aging is that the human body is less able to absorb vitamin B12.
-A vitamin B12 deficiency can cause lethargy, loss of appetite, depression, confusion, balance problems, and more.
+A B12 deficiency can cause lethargy, loss of appetite, depression, confusion, balance problems, and more.
 Therefore, it is essential to eat plenty of foods containing Vitamin B12 or take a supplement.

 Common Vitamin Deficiencies in Women